sage-code/maj/basic.md

 verb: vidu  = to see

 * tu vidu'fu me suv!   = you will see me often!
 * tu vidu'se me foa!   = you can see me sometime!
-* jo vidu'pa te nuc!  = I have never seen you!
+* jo vidu'pa voi nuc!  = I have never seen y'all!
-* jo vidu'se ve aku!  = I see you all now!
+* jo vidu'se voi aku!  = I see y'all now!

 Read more about: [verbs](verbs.md)